vple/dota-2-notes/_posts/2016/2016-04-05-playing-around-spell-steal.md

 {% include dota/skill.html hero="Enigma" name="Black Hole" heading="h2" %}

 Without a doubt, Enigma's Black Hole is one of the biggest and easiest spells that Rubick can steal.
 Unlike Witch Doctor's Voodoo Restoration, Enigma has no way of stopping Rubick from stealing Black Hole---other than catching him in it.

+# Watch Cooldowns

+The last technique to avoid giving Rubick an important spell is to wait until Rubick steals something else first.
+This works best when Rubick doesn't have an Aghanim's scepter; after he obtains one, the Spell Steal cooldown is very short.

+At level 3, Spell Steal has a 16 second cooldown.
+If Rubick steals a spell, this means that he's unable to steal any spell for a reasonable amount of time.
+During this window, you have the ability to use your valuable spells without worrying about Rubick stealing them.

+When this opportunity occurs, it's foolproof.
+However, a good Rubick will save his Spell Steal until he's able to get something that he wants.
+If you have a really big spell, like Black Hole, this could result in a sort of stalemate.
+You save your big spell to play around Spell Steal, whereas Rubick saves Spell Steal for your big spell.
+These situations can end up being tricky, and you'll have to decide if it's more important to use your spell or to prevent Rubick from stealing it.